-The Conformist — CLASSIC FILM PICK
+THE CONFORMIST — CLASSIC FILM PICK

-Made between "The Spider's Stratagem" (1969) and "Last Tango in Paris," (1972), "The Conformist" is Bernardo Bertolucci's immaculate work of cinematic art about the conflicted mindset of a man who carries out Mussolini's fascist ideology.
-Bertolucci's self-penned script is based on the same-titled novel by Alberto Moravia, and tells of Marcello Clerici (exquisitely played by Jean-Louis Trintignant) who, when he was a boy, murdered a chauffeur that attempted to sexually molest him.
-As an adult, Marcello takes a job as an assassin working for Mussolini's secret police.
-In order to conceal the murder he committed as a child, Marcello desperately wants to become an ultimate social conformist with the "normal reality" of fascism.
+Made between "The Spider's Stratagem" (1969) and "Last Tango in Paris," (1972), "The Conformist" (1970) is Bernardo Bertolucci's sweeping work of filmic art about the conflicted mindset of a corrupt aristocrat who carries out Mussolini's fascist ideology.
+Bertolucci's self-penned script is adapted from the anti-fascist author Alberto Moravia’s same-titled post World War II novel.

 While on honeymoon in Paris with his wife Giulia (Stefania Sandrelli), Marcello takes an assignment to assassinate Professor Quadri (Enzo Tarascio), a former teacher who espouses anti-fascist ideals.
-A romantic affair with Quadri's bi-sexual wife Anna (Dominique Sanda) weighs heavily on Marcello's act of violence that reveals the extent of his cowardice.
+A brief romantic affair with Quadri's beautiful bi-sexual wife Anna (Dominique Sanda) weighs heavily on Marcello's prescribed act of violence that only reveals, to himself and to the audience, the extent of his cowardice.